IRON LANTERN

 Amalgam characters are listed in bold purple type.

-Iron Lantern debuted in SHOWCASE OF SUSPENSE, a title he shared with Mariner, which was written by Iron Lantern's creators, Archie Broome and Gil Heck.
-SHOWCASE OF SUSPENSE was later taken over by Kurt Busiek, Paul Smith, and Al Williamson.
-Busiek, Smith, and Willaimson stayed with Iron Lantern when he finally got his own title in IRON LANTERN #1.
+Iron Lantern debuted in Showcase of Suspense, a fictional title he shared with Mariner, which was written by Iron Lantern's fictional creators, Archie Broome and Gil Heck.
+Showcase of Suspense was later taken over by Kurt Busiek, Paul Smith and Al Williamson.
+Busiek, Smith and Willaimson stayed with Iron Lantern when he finally got his own title in Iron Lantern I#1.

 Archie Broome is an amalgam of Archie Goodwin and John Broome.